 We promote and protect the health and potential of children, who are the future of Haiti.

 Malnutrition is one of the leading causes of death among Haitian children and of stunted growth, seen in one out of five children under age five.
 Carmel Valdema founded our sister organization, Lespwa Timoun (“Hope for Children”), in response to the widespread malnutrition in the villages outside Croix des Bouquets in 2003.
 Since then, with Light From Light, the clinic has provided life-saving nourishment to more than 12,000 children locally and in remote villages.
 Parents are educated on proper nutrition and can learn to grow food in our demonstration garden.

-After the earthquake in January 2010, our communities in Haiti expressed an increased need for school tuition assistance.
-So Light from Light began a scholarship program to provide annual support so that hundreds of former nutrition program children might receive an education.
+Like most parents, Haitians want to see their children learn and thrive in school.
+But, most Haitian schools are private, and families simply lack the means to pay tuition.
+As a result, only 57% of children are enrolled in primary school, and only one in three students reach sixth grade.
+Light from Light has a scholarship program to provide annual support so hundreds of former nutrition program children can receive an education.
 The scholarship allows a child to attend school and also provides uniforms and school supplies.